 Talking of his own involvement in Suchitra and the films in general, HN Narahari Rao says “I spent over 35 years to build Suchitra and all my time was devoted to the organization’s activities.
 I have now stopped being involved in the administration of the society, but I am still involved in Suchitra whenever there are important events or when I am invited to deliver talks.”

 “After I left Suchitra I had more time for other film related activities.
 I became President of the Federation of Film Society, President of the International Film Critics Association, Director of Bangalore International Film Festival (Biffes) for the first six festivals.
 I have attended Cannes, Berlin, Karlovy Vary, Pusan, Rome, Bangkok Festivals along with our own National Film Festival, as a jury member or delegate.
 I was invited for the recent National Film Festival but did not go as I find it difficult to travel and stay outside.
-For the first time after about 40 years I also skipped attending the Goa Film Festival as an invitee”.
+For the first time after about 40 years I also skipped attending the Goa Film Festival as an invitee.” he concluded.

 But he is still tied to films, whether it is delivering a talk on Puttanna Kanagal’s movies or writing books or researching about the music of SD Burman.
 His ocean of knowledge and experience is an invaluable guide for any student of cinema.